ekut-es/pycachegen/README.md

 ## Creating only a Cache

 Caches can also be created individually using the `Cache` class.
-It can be configured using the `pycachegen.cache_config_validation.InternalCacheConfig` class, which is created using the standard `CacheConfig` class as well as some additional parameters.
+It can be configured using the `pycachegen.cache_config.InternalCacheConfig` class, which is created using the standard `CacheConfig` class as well as some additional parameters.
 These parameters usually get inferred by the configuration of the `CacheWrapper` class.
 Also note that the latency parameters of the `CacheConfig` class only get processed by the `CacheWrapper` class and don't do anything otherwise.

 The `Cache` uses one front end and one back end memory interface, prefixed with `fe__` and `be__` respectively.